momentum-projects/group--questionbox/README.md

     - for deployment, you'll need to configure a storage backend like Amazon S3 in order to upload files.
 - Allow an unanswered question to be edited.
 - Allow the author of an answer to delete or edit an answer.
+- Allow users to upvote or downvote answers.

 ### Back-end development notes